Best Central America Destinations

 With warm people, inherent charm, and a remarkable variety of natural wonders, it’s no wonder why people flock from around the world to this part of Central America.

-At Martsam Travel, we have carefully curated a range of tours in Costa Rica that showcase everything the country has to offer.
+At Martsam Travel, we have carefully curated a range of Costa Rican tours that showcase the country’s best.

-For the ultimate in luxury, freedom, and flexibility, consider our tailor-made custom tours of Costa Rica.
+For the ultimate luxury, freedom, and flexibility, consider our tailor-made custom tours of Costa Rica

 Our expert trip planners love going above and beyond to deliver bespoke itineraries that turn dream vacations into reality!

-Of course, if you have any questions for us about any aspect of our tours in Costa Rica or anywhere else in Central America, please feel free to get in touch.
+Of course, if you have any questions about any aspect of our tours in Costa Rica or anywhere else in Central America, please feel free to contact us.

 If you’re unfamiliar with the geography of Central America, let’s start by getting our bearings.

 Costa Rica shares a border with Panama to the south and Nicaragua to the north.
-This also means that Honduras, El Salvador, Guatemala, and Belize are all further north on the subcontinent too.
+This means that Honduras, El Salvador, Guatemala, and Belize are all further north on the subcontinent.

-Our Guatemala Travel Guide and Belize Travel Guide are both useful resources for anyone looking beyond Costa Rica.
+Our Guatemala Travel Guide and Belize Travel Guide are valuable resources for anyone looking beyond Costa Rica.

 When to go to Costa Rica is a subjective decision influenced by your own personal circumstances, such as interests, preferences, budget, and freedom to travel.

-However, you can use the information below to help in your decision-making process.
+However, you can use the information below to help make decisions.

 Costa Rica’s topography includes everything from volcanoes and mountains to valleys and beaches.

-As such, it has multiple climate zones, all of which create varying weather patterns across the country.
+As such, it has multiple climate zones, creating varying weather patterns across the country.

 Due to its proximity to the equator, Costa Rica is a tropical country.
 This means it has no true winter season and is warm year-round.